echenim/GoHackerton/README.md

 # Hackerton
-Go data-structure and algorithm implementation this more of a refresher execise on the basics of theoritical computer science
+Go data-structure and algorithm implementation this more of a refresher exercise on the basics of theoretical computer science